cornworry/text-game/README.md

 -------------------------------------------------
 ```

-Frames may also provide a link to the next `Frame` in the sequence.
-If you only provide a message and a link to the following `Frame`, you have a `Cutscene`.
+Frames may be placed on the stack using `Game#FrameStack`.
+Frames are processed first in last out.

 ```
 -------------------------------------------------